hbroek/reken/documentation/developer-guide/chapter-4.md

 </div>
 ```

-In this example we are using the variable's `index` property to set the text with the current index number of the span`span`,
+In this example, we are using the variable's `index` property to set the text with the current index number of the `span`,

 When an array is specified to iterate over, the iterator variable also contains an `item` property that contains the current array element.